Red-Dirt-Mining/calculator/CONTRIBUTING.md

 > If you run into any issues during this step, kindly reach out to the Open Source Mining Calculator Community on [Telegram](https://t.me/+BHZdyAKFFoVlOGIx).

-To improve our development process, we've set up tooling and systems.
-Chakra UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.

 ### Tooling

 - [npm](https://docs.npmjs.com/about-npm) to manage packages and dependecnies